akhileshgupta1982/PowerElectronics-HWR/README.md

 <h5> About the Experiment : </h5>
 This is the simplest form of controlled rectifier which consists of a single thyristor feeding DC power to a resistive load.For the supply voltage of  , the SCR can conduct only when anode voltage is positive and a gate signal is applied.
-Therefore, the rectification process of half wave controlled rectifier can be explained as:
+Therefore, the rectification process of half wave controlled rectifier can be explained as:<br>
-1.During the positive half-cycle of the supply voltage, the SCR is forward-biased and will conduct if a trigger is applied to the gate.
-Let, SCR is triggered at some firing angle α, the load current flows and the output voltage Vo will be the same as the input voltage.
+<b>1.</b>During the positive half-cycle of the supply voltage, the SCR is forward-biased and will conduct if a trigger is applied to the gate.
+Let, SCR is triggered at some firing angle α, the load current flows and the output voltage Vo will be the same as the input voltage.<br>
-2.At time t = π, the current falls natural to zero, since the SCR is reverse-biased.
-Therefore, during the negative half-cycle, the SCR blocks the flow of current, and no voltage is applied to the load.
+<b>2.</b>At time t = π, the current falls natural to zero, since the SCR is reverse-biased.
+Therefore, during the negative half-cycle, the SCR blocks the flow of current, and no voltage is applied to the load.<br>
-3.The SCR stays off until the gate signal is applied again at (α + 2π).
+<b>3.</b>The SCR stays off until the gate signal is applied again at (α + 2π).<br>